What & Where to Eat in Santiago de Compostela

 Pimientos de Padrón

-These small green peppers are the Russian roulette of tapas: Most are mild, but one in about 20 is nice and spicy!
+Pimientos de Padrón are small green peppers that are the Russian roulette of tapas: most are mild, but one in about 20 is nice and spicy!
 They’re lightly fried and then sprinkled with sea salt, and are served either on their own as a tapa or as a garnish with red meat.

 Two square white plates of small green peppers